Junyi Li

 Research Interest

-- Decentralized Organization Design with Blockchain Technology (i.e., Regime)
+- Decentralized Organizational Design with Blockchain Technology (i.e., Regime)

 Conference Papers